ibm-cloud-docs/account/trustedprofile-update.md

 {: #updating-tp-cli}
 {: cli}

 You can update a trusted profile from your account by using the CLI.
+For more information, see the [IBM Cloud CLI](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases).

 1. Log in, and select the account.